Stanford-Health/CliniDigest/README.md

 To start the automated pipeline, follow these steps:

-1. Fill in the necessary SLURM job details in each script (MainCode.sh, WebsiteCode.sh, etc.).
+1. Fill in the necessary SLURM job details in each script.

 2. Replace the placeholders with the full paths to the respective script files.